Board of Directors

 Thomas Beckett is co-Executive Director of Carolina Common Enterprise, North Carolina’s new cooperative development center.
 He is a licensed attorney, holds an MBA degree and has spent most of his career advising small and startup businesses, including a large number of cooperatives.
 He has received professional certification in cooperative development from CooperationWorks! through its Cooperative Business Development Training Program and has himself participated as a trainer on cooperative law in that program.
 Beckett presents regularly on business law for local and regional business development organizations.
 He is certified by the Kauffman Foundation to present its FastTrac entrepreneurial training program.
 He is a frequent presenter at conference venues such as the US Federation of Worker Cooperatives and Eastern Conference for Workplace Democracy.
 For the past seven years he has served as a professional service provider to clients of Mountain BizWorks, a local Community Development Financial Institution (CDFI) with a range of small business clients.
 In addition to his paid work advising small business, Beckett has also volunteered for the past eight years offering technical assistance and legal counseling to clients of the Small Business Center of Asheville Buncombe Technical Community College.
 His experience encompasses both rural and urban business ventures, and has worked with cooperatives from in a wide variety of sectors including, including worker-owned, consumer, housing and agricultural cooperatives.

 Sara Day Evans, Founding Director for Accelerating Appalachia and Co-Founder of Prosperity Collective, is a sixth generation Kentuckian, and has worked with communities and small businesses across the southeast for over 20 years.
-She’s served over 100 communities and small businesses in economic development, entrepreneurship and environmental protection and leveraged over $250M in funding in service to the southeast and Appalachian region.
+She’s served over 100 communities and small businesses in economic development, entrepreneurship and environmental protection and leveraged over $250M in funding for the southeast and Appalachian region.
 She was awarded a presidential commendation from Bill Clinton for her work in the health and livelihood of women living in Appalachian Kentucky through her clean water efforts.
 With degrees in Geology/Hydrogeology and a background in water law, she was instrumental in developing Kentucky’s groundwater protection programs and later developed Kentucky’s first ongoing solid waste management fund, resulting in an 85% reduction in illegal dumping and a 25% increase in recycling.
-She served western North Carolina’s hardest hit counties by developing sustainable economy plans that fit with the people and place of the region and created North Carolina’s Green Economy Resources Directory.
+She served Western North Carolina’s hardest hit counties by developing sustainable economy plans that fit with the people and place of the region and created North Carolina’s Green Economy Resources Directory.
 She’s particularly proud of the program she developed and implemented to install clean energy systems on farms in western NC’s high-unemployment counties while also training high school and community college students in clean energy installation.
-In 2011, Sara Day co-founded the social enterprise Prosperity Collective and inspired by the textile, farming, forest products skills of Appalachians, the expanding world of social entrepreneurs and investing for good, she launched Accelerating Appalachia in 2012 to serve nature-based businesses in Appalachia and beyond.
+In 2011, Sara Day co-founded the social enterprise Prosperity Collective.
+Inspired by the textile, farming, and forest product skills of Appalachians, she launched Accelerating Appalachia to serve nature-based businesses in Appalachia and beyond.
 For most of her life, Sara Day has been a singer/songwriter and guitarist, performing and also producing exceptional house concerts for good causes.
 Her most profound influencers are her parents, her children and her lifelong friends, Wendell and Mary Berry.

 Pam Lewis is a creative, high-energy individual who is known for her ability to bring diverse groups of people together in a collaborative manner where everyone contributes to the solution and a win is achieved.
 Pam has enjoyed working in various aspects of economic development throughout her 20 year career including the following highlights: *Developed Nationally-Recognized Entrepreneurial Program.
 Created and launched Certified Entrepreneurial Community Program (CEC®), a program which helps communities become entrepreneur-ready.